-The Program in Occupational Therapy faculty developed its statement of philosophy by studying, contemplating, and discussing the truths that are held in common about humanity, health, occupation, and occupational therapy.
+The Program in Occupational Therapy (the Program) faculty developed its statement of philosophy by studying, contemplating, and discussing the truths that are held in common about humanity, health, occupation, and occupational therapy.
 These beliefs drive our view of the profession and our teaching.
-The statement reflects consensus of the faculty, is consistent with the University, and serves as the basis for the Program's curricular design and implementation.
+The statement reflects consensus of the faculty, is consistent with the University, reflects the current published philosophy of the profession, and serves as the basis for the Program's curricular design and implementation.

-The Program in Occupational Therapy is grounded in the conviction that all human beings:
+The Program is grounded on the certitude that all Human Beings: